mike-seger/srcstats/README.md

 ./testng-7.4.0/.*/src/test/java	| 858	| 21240

-Some parameters to create the report can be customized in the file:
+Some parameters to collect the files for the report can be customized here:
  `srcstats.env`